 Bursitis in the shoulder can have one or more causes.
 Of the potential causes listed below, injuries and overuse are the most common.

-Falling or banging the shoulder on a hard surface could cause the bursa to fill with blood and its lining to become inflamed.
-Even though the body reabsorbs the blood, the bursa lining may stay inflamed, causing bursitis symptoms.
+Falling or banging the shoulder on a hard surface could cause the bursa to fill with blood and the bursa’s lining to become inflamed.
+Even though the body reabsorbs the blood, the bursa’s lining may stay inflamed, causing bursitis symptoms.
 This is called traumatic bursitis.

-Poor Posture.
-People who hunch their shoulders decrease the space between the acromion and the glenohumeral shoulder joints, making it more likely that the soft tissue in between will become squeezed and irritated.
+People who hunch their shoulders decrease the space between the acromion and the glenohumeral joint, making it more likely that the soft tissue in between will become squeezed and irritated.

 Knowing the cause of shoulder bursitis can help patients and doctors identify ways to treat and prevent bursitis in the future.